madCode/madCode.github.io/_posts/2020-09-10-im-thinking-of-ending-things.markdown

 - Okay...what.
 No, don't make any stops, just GO HOME
 - What does the ice cream girl mean?

-## 4. You begin to create a narrative out of what you've seen so far
+### 4. You begin to recreate a narrative out of what you've seen so far
 - Get out get out get out
 - He's definitely the janitor
 - Oh, I would be so upset